-The voice actor, most famous for his performance as The Witcher, Geralt of Rivia, had moved on with his life after the original Witcher game released.
-It was met with mild acclaim.
+The voice actor, most famous for his performance as The Witcher, Geralt of Rivia, had moved on with his life after the original Witcher game released and was met with mild acclaim.
 Eventually, a sequel, The Witcher 2: Assassins of Kings, was greenlit by developer CD Projekt.
-None the wiser, Cockle received a phone call one day, from an actor friend of his.
+None the wiser, Cockle received a phone call from an actor friend of his.

 “Hey, I just auditioned for the role of Geralt of Rivia in The Witcher 2,” he said.
 “I thought you were Geralt?”

 “I was surprised, but that’s the nature of the entertainment industry,” Cockle tells me.
 “I contacted someone I knew at CD Projekt and said, ‘Look, I’ve heard you were casting for The Witcher 2 and I’d love to audition if you’d like me to’.”

 That person then got in touch with the game director and told them the actor was eager to reprise his role.
 The director listened to some of his work on the first game and liked what they heard, and so Cockle returned as Geralt for the sequel – one of only two original actors to reprise their roles.

 Cockle slips into Geralt easily these days.
 At multiple points during our conversation, he lowers his voice to that signature Geralt growl.
 In the fiction of The Witcher, becoming one of these monster slayers isn’t so simple.
 To become a witcher, you must first drink an alchemical concoction known as the Trial of the Grasses.